mazzalab/fastqwiper/README.md

 `$ conda install -y -c bfxcss -c conda-forge fastqwiper`

 ### Pypi
-_available soon_
+`pip install fastqwiper`

 ### Snakemake
-To enable the use of preconfigured workflows, you need to install **Snakemake**.
+To enable the use of preconfigured [pipelines](https://github.com/mazzalab/fastqwiper/tree/main/pipeline), you need to install **Snakemake**.
 The recommended way to install Snakemake is via Conda, because it enables **Snakemake** to [handle software dependencies of your workflow](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management).
 However, the default conda solver is slow and often hungs.
 Therefore, we recommend